 We recently developed and integrated an additional set of data filters designed to catch more duplicate industry establishment-level values in our industry market content.
 These deduping filters reduce duplicate counts of industry operations and other metrics.
-The overall impact will be most easily seen in our contact lists, but will also cause (usually slight) changes in our Industry Market Report and Competitive Market Analyzer metrics for 2014-2015-2016.
+The overall impact will be most easily seen in our contact lists, but will also cause (usually slight) changes in our Industry Market Report and Competitive Market Narrative metrics for 2014-2015-2016.
 The changes before and after applying our new filters to each annual data is:

 New in this release: